This Day In History: December 12

-The film Saturday Night Fever premieres at Mann’s Chinese Theater in Los Angeles on December 14, 1977.
+The film premieres in New York City on December 12, 1977.
 Shining a bright light on the world of disco dance, it would become a pop-culture juggernaut.

 The film drew inspiration from a largely fictional 1976 New York magazine article entitled, "The Tribal Rites of the New Saturday Night," written by journalist Nik Cohn.
 It detailed the dreams and struggles of a talented, young Italian-American disco dancer and his scruffy entourage in Bay Ridge, Brooklyn.